-Forewords have been contributed by Amanda Craig, Area Manager for Natural England, confirming the importance of the research for setting conservation priorities and targeting scarce resources; and by Dawn Balmer, co-ordinator of the acclaimed Bird Atlas 2007-11 for the whole of Britain and Ireland, published recently by the British Trust for Ornithology, putting the local book in its national context.
+Forewords have been contributed by Amanda Craig, Area Manager for Natural England, confirming the importance of the research for setting conservation priorities and targeting scarce resources; and by Dawn Balmer, co-ordinator of the acclaimed Bird Atlas 2007-11 for the whole of Britain and Ireland, published by the British Trust for Ornithology, putting the local book into its national context.

 The Buzzard is the magazine of the SOS, published quarterly and supplied free of charge to members.

 Each issue has an editorial, the latest news items, field trip reports, updates on survey work, sometimes a book review, a guide to local birding locations, as well as details of forthcoming field trips and indoor meetings.